BrightSpots/rcv/UserGuide.md

 #### Method 1 (Easy): Pre-Compiled Version

-1. Download the pre-compiled tabulator for your OS from [here](https://drive.google.com/drive/u/1/folders/1vYYJa5-oJe0lpaVnI_ELn9foZIVZ54pL).
+1. Download the pre-compiled tabulator for your OS from the Ranked Choice Voting Resource Center's Google Drive [here](https://drive.google.com/drive/u/1/folders/1vYYJa5-oJe0lpaVnI_ELn9foZIVZ54pL).

     **Note**: this download should be a "jlink image" which doesn't even require you to have Java installed on your machine.

-2. Unzip the file, navigate to the `bin` directory, and launch the GUI by running the `rcv` script if using MacOS or Linux, or `rcv.bat` if using Windows.
+2. Unzip the file, navigate to the `bin` directory, and launch the RCV Tabulator GUI by running the `rcv` script if using MacOS or Linux, or `rcv.bat` if using Windows.

 #### Method 2 (Less Easy): Compile and Run Using Gradle

-1. Install [JDK 11 or higher](https://jdk.java.net/), and make sure your Java path is picking it up properly by verifying that following command returns the expected version:
+1. Install [JDK 11 or higher](https://jdk.java.net/), and make sure your Java path is picking it up properly by verifying that the following command returns the expected version:

     `$ java -version`

-    If the expected version isn't getting returned, you'll need to follow the instructions [here](https://www.java.com/en/download/help/path.xml) on how to set your Java path.
+    If the expected version isn't returned, you'll need to follow the instructions [here](https://www.java.com/en/download/help/path.xml) on how to set your Java path.

-2. Download the [zip from GitHub](https://github.com/BrightSpots/rcv/archive/master.zip) and unzip it, or install git and use the following command at the terminal / command prompt to clone a local copy on your machine:
+2. Download the [zip of the source code from GitHub](https://github.com/BrightSpots/rcv/archive/master.zip) and unzip it, or install git and use the following command at the terminal / command prompt to clone a local copy on your machine:

     `$ git clone https://github.com/BrightSpots/rcv.git`